Introduction

 Authorization Endpoint |

-Step 2: Register an Application in Azure AD
+Step 2: Register an Application in Microsoft Entra ID

-Log in to the Azure AD Portal with an account that has Global Administrator permissions or sufficient access to create applications.
+Log in to the Microsoft Entra ID Portal with an account that has Global Administrator permissions or sufficient access to create applications.

-Navigate to Azure AD > App Registrations > New Registration.
+Navigate to Microsoft Entra ID > App Registrations > New Registration.

 Provide the following details: